g-merrill/making-a-flask-react-app-from-scratch/README.md

 14)  Under Deployment method, select GitHub

-15)  Connect to GitHub by search for your repo
+15)  Connect to GitHub by searching for your repo

 16)  Once you have found the repo you are using, click Connect